 Faroese language training

 You can find available courses, educational programmes and self-learning resources if you need to improve your Faroese language skills.
+Read more about the possibilities for learning Faroese below.

-Some private employers also organise extra Faroese language courses for their employees.
+Some private employers organise extra Faroese language courses for their employees.
 You can ask your employer if this is available through your work.

 If you would like to learn Faroese at beginner level from home, you can purchase »Faroese - A Language Course for Beginners« by the publisher Stiðin.
 This is a bundle with texts, CD and grammar and is available in bookstores.
 The audio part of this bundle is also available on the internet and is free of charge.
 The instruction language is English.